boy0001/FastAsyncWorldedit/ISSUE_TEMPLATE.md

 - [] I included a `/fawe debugpaste` link
 - [] I made sure there aren't duplicates of this report [(Use Search)](https://github.com/boy0001/FastAsyncWorldedit/issues?utf8=%E2%9C%93&q=is%3Aissue)
 - [] I made sure I am using an up-to-date version of FAWE
-- [] I Made sure the bug/error is not caused by any other plugin
+- [] I made sure the bug/error is not caused by any other plugin